rufousJr/warpwoofwimble/content/pages/Divers/timeasasymptom.md

 	> Had chosen thus to fling his soul
 	> Upon the growing gloom.
 	><footer>Thomas Hardy, from "The Darkling Thrush"</footer>-->

+!!! epigraph ""
+	> Busie old foole, unruly Sunne,
+	> Why dost thou thus,
+	> Through windows,  and through curtaines call on us?
+	> Must to thy motions lovers' seasons run?
+	> Sawcy pedantique wretch, goe chide
+	> Late schoole boys, and sowre prentices,
+	> Goe tell Court-huntsmen, that the King will ride,
+	> Call countrey ants to harvest offices;
+	> Love, all alike, no season knows, nor clyme,
+	> Nor houres, dayes, moneths, which are the rags of time.
+	> ><footer>John Donne, from "The Sunne Rising"</footer>

 # Annotations #